This post may contain affiliate links. Please read our disclosure policy.

 - Kimchi “juice” is the secret to a GREAT Kimchi Fried Rice!
 The kimchi juice adds a depth of flavor that you won’t get if you just use kimchi.
 Use a spoon to get some juice out of your kimchi container.

-- If you’re slice pork belly yourself, I recommend you freeze it for at least 10 minutes before slicing.
+Protein is Customizable – I usually use pre-sliced pork belly for Kimchi Fried Rice, which I buy from my local Korean grocery.
+If you’re slicing the pork belly yourself, I recommend you freeze it for at least 10 minutes before slicing.
 It’ll make the slicing a lot easier.
+You can also substitute with pork shoulder/butt, bacon, spam, or Chinese sausage (lap cheong).

 Avoid Too Much Moisture in Rice

 - Use long grain white rice (like jasmine or basmati) for this recipe due to the lower moisture content.
-I avoid short or medium grain rice when making fried rice on a home stove because the rice has a higher moisture content.

 - Do not use freshly steamed rice!
 The rice should be dried out in the fridge overnight to reduce moisture in the rice.
 Too much moisture in the rice will make your fried rice soggy and mushy – and we don’t want that!

-- Prepare all of your ingredients ahead of time, BEFORE you begin cooking.
+Have Everything Prepped and Ready to Go – Prepare all of your ingredients ahead of time, BEFORE you begin cooking.
 Once you start cooking Kimchi Fried Rice, it will come together fast, so having your ingredients in bowls right next to your pan will ensure the dish comes together smoothly and nothing is overcooked.

-I like to reheating Kimchi Fried Rice in a hot wok or pan; this warms up each rice grain quickly, helps separate any rice that clumped together, and give the dish a nice char.
+Storage and Reheating – You can store leftover Kimchi Fried Rice in the refrigerator in an airtight container for up to 3 days.
+I like to reheat Kimchi Fried Rice in a hot wok or pan; this warms up each rice grain quickly, helps separate any rice that clumped together, and give the dish a nice char.
 You can also warm it up in the microwave.

 What to Serve with Kimchi Fried Rice